eval-protocol/python-sdk/README.md

 ### Fireworks Authentication Setup (Required for Preview/Deploy with Fireworks)

-To interact with the Fireworks AI platform for deploying and managing evaluations (including some preview scenarios that might use remote evaluators or if `eval-protocol run` uses a Fireworks-hosted model), Reward Protocol needs your Fireworks AI credentials.
+To interact with the Fireworks AI platform for deploying and managing evaluations (including some preview scenarios that might use remote evaluators or if `eval-protocol run` uses a Fireworks-hosted model), Eval Protocol needs your Fireworks AI credentials.
 You can configure these in two ways:

 **A. Environment Variables (Highest Priority)**